Cerebellum-Network/docs.cere.network/ddc/protocols/smart-contract-api.md

 ) -> BucketId
 ```

-Create a new bucket and return its `bucket_id`.
+Create a new Bucket and return its `bucket_id`.

 The caller will be its first owner and payer of resources.

 `bucket_params` is configuration used by clients and nodes.
 See the [data structure of BucketParams](https://docs.cere.network/ddc/protocols/contract-params-schema)

-The bucket can be connected to a single cluster (currently).
-Allocate cluster resources with the function `bucket_alloc_into_cluster`
+The Bucket can be connected to a single Cluster (currently).
+Allocate Cluster resources with the function `bucket_alloc_into_cluster`

 ### bucket\_alloc\_into\_cluster (mutable)